-OJJDP expects to make up to one award with an estimated total amount awarded of up to \$300,000.
-OJJDP expects to make this award for up to a 48-month period of performance.
+OJJDP expects to make one award with an estimated total amount awarded of up to \$1,950,000.
+This award provides support for a 3-year period of performance.

 To allow time for (among other things) any necessary post-award review and financial clearance by OJP of the proposed budget and for any associated responses or other action(s) that may be required of the recipient, applicants should propose an award start date of October 1, 2018.